JadenStrudwick/CompressedGameNotation/notes.md

 I have implemented the third strategy, but now need to find the optimal height and deviation for the gaussian.
 I have written a straightfoward genetic algorithm to try and find the optimal value.
 I have discovered from this first run that the optimal height is likely between 1 to 25M and the optimal deviation is between 1 and 6.

 I am conducting another run of the GA with these new bounds.

+Output 7 was made using 100 iterations, not 10 like all the previous.
+All further runs will be done with 100 iterations.